dmlc/dmlc.github.io/_posts/2015-11-03-training-deep-net-with-R.markdown

 Now, why don't you take a photo around and ask `mxnet` to tell you what is included?
 Have some fun!

+## Try it out and Contribute
+You can find MXNet on [github](https://github.com/dmlc/mxnet/R-package).
+MXNet is built by a active community of users.
+Please fork us on github and contribute your wisdom to make the project even better :)

 ## Acknowledgement

-The R package `mxnet` is built by Tianqi Chen, Qiang Kou and Tong He.
-We would also like to thank the [RcppCore Team](https://github.com/RcppCore) for their great helps to make it happen.
+The MXNet R team would like to thank the [RcppCore Team](https://github.com/RcppCore) for their great helps to make MXNetR happen.

 [1] Ioffe, Sergey, and Christian Szegedy.
 "Batch normalization: Accelerating deep network training by reducing internal covariate shift." arXiv preprint arXiv:1502.03167 (2015).